NUsav77/Open-Ended-Capstone-Step-4/README.md

 # Open Ended Capstone Step 4
 This repository is the fourth step in the capstone which contains exploratory data analysis (EDA) on capstone datasets.
-Datasets include NEXRAD Level 2 data, TDS metadata for NEXRAD enrichment, and Twitter data.
+Datasets include NEXRAD Level 2 data, TDS metadata, and Twitter data for NEXRAD enrichment.

 EDA steps are conducted using Jupyter Notebooks.